ervikashgoyal/ML_Projects/README.md

 Data Dictionary

-Ticket #: Ticket number assigned to each complaint Customer Complaint: Description of complaint
+Ticket #: Ticket number assigned to each complaint, Customer Complaint: Description of complaint,
-Date: Date of complaint
+Date: Date of complaint,
-Time: Time of complaint
+Time: Time of complaint,
-Received Via: Mode of communication of the complaint
+Received Via: Mode of communication of the complaint,
-City: Customer city
+City: Customer city,
-State: Customer state
+State: Customer state,
-Zipcode: Customer zip
+Zipcode: Customer zip,
-Status: Status of complaint
+Status: Status of complaint,
-Filing on behalf of someone
+Filing on behalf of someone,
-Analysis Task
+Analysis Task,

 To perform these tasks, you can use any of the different Python libraries such as NumPy, SciPy, Pandas, scikit-learn, matplotlib, and BeautifulSoup.